dschoorl/playlists/README.md

 and it should now be able to connect to Spotify on your behalf.

 First thing that the application will do, is go to the website of top40, load all the top-40 and tipparade info from it, and store it in it's database.
 For the first time, this can take a while, since these charts date back to the sixties.
 In subsequent runs, it will only load missing editions of the supported music charts.

-Then it will query the database to retrieve all released singles that entered these charts for the year you configured in the Class `Playlists.java`.
-It will log some interesting details and terminate when it's finished.
+Then it will query the database to retrieve all released singles that entered these charts for the year you asked for through a commandline argument.
+It will log some interesting details like displayed below:

-If you now open your spotify client, you can see a new (or updated) playlist with the name '<year> charted songs'.
-If you configured the Playlists.java class that this should be 2018, then the playlist is titled '2018 charted songs'.

-You need to follow this procedure again for each year you want to create a playlist for.

-When all prerequisites have met, the program would output something like below for the year 2018:
 ```
   .   ____          _            __ _ _
  /\\ / ___'_ __ _ _(_)_ __  __ _ \ \ \ \